ilia92/homes_mining/home_univ/pho/Readme.txt

    you increase the value of "-sci", the secondary coin hashrate will increase but the price will be higher power consumption and/or lower ethash hashrate.
-You can change the this parameter interactively with the "+" and "-" keys in the miner’s console window.
+You can change the this parameter interactively with the "+" and "-" keys in the miner's console window.
 You may specify this option per-GPU.
 If you set "-sci" to 0, the miner will use auto-tuning to determine the best value, while trying to maximize the ethash hashrate regardless of the